 - Published in a 2010 edition of the Journal of the American College of Nutrition, researchers investigated the effect of a fermented dairy product containing probiotics on common respiratory and gastrointestinal infections among shift workers (a group known to be immunocompromised).
 The researchers observed that the probiotic group had fewer cases of respiratory and gastrointestinal infections, a reduced fever duration due to infection, and fewer sick days.

-In addition, the researchers found that probiotics increased the levels and activities of immune cells such as leukocytes, neutrophils and NK (natural killer) cells.
+In addition to findings above, researchers found that probiotics increased the levels and activities of immune cells such as leukocytes, neutrophils and NK (natural killer) cells.